domain-protect/domain-protect/docs/installation.md

       * create-package-for-each.sh
       * create-package.sh

+Finally, make sure you the scripts are executable before committing to your repo by running `chmod +x`

 ## Manual installation (not recommended)

 * replace the Terraform state S3 bucket fields in the command below as appropriate